A Linux-focused, stock AzerothCore development environment.

 Not all files are shared between worktrees.
 For example, modules, configuration files (worldserver.conf, authserver.conf), and build directories need to be set up separately for each worktree.
 Assign a new set of ports in the configuration files to avoid conflicts.

-Build the core and populate the databases as usual:
+Build the core and populate the databases:

 ./acore.sh compiler build